dudung/bug/content/posts/21/comp-method-vs-comp-phys.md

 ## notes
 + It seems that both courses are the same.
 + New course is focused on the method that might have not physical system as the examples.
-+ There is another course that is continuation of this course, e.g. Computational of Physical System.
++ There is another course that is continuation of this course, e.g. Computational of Physical System or Computation of Granular Sytem.
++ In the collections there are also examples from the other courses.

 ## refs